 Consequently, the Group Audit Policy defines the main roles, responsibilities, objectives, processes and reporting procedures to be adopted by the function.
 In addition, the Group Audit Policy defines a solid line among the heads of the local internal audit functions, the heads of the Business Unit internal audit functions and the Group Audit officer.
+In line with this model, the head of the local internal audit functions and the Group Audit officer.
 In line with this model, the head of the local internal audit function reports to the competent local Administrative, Management or Surveillance Body (AMSB) and, ultimately, to the Group Chief Audit Officer through the heads of the internal audit functions of the individual Business Units.
 This structure ensures autonomy and independence from the operational functions and more effective communication flows, consistently with the Group organisational model.

-The managerial reporting system extends to the methods to be used and, in accordance with the local management bodies, to the internal organisation to be adopted (in terms of selection, appointment, dismissal, remuneration of the heads of the local internal audit functions and the size and budget of the local internal audit functions), to the definition and annual assessment of the targets of the heads of the local internal audit functions, to reporting and the proposals to be included in the Audit Plan for presentation to the local AMSB for approval.
+The managerial reporting system extends to the methods to be used and, in accordance with the local management bodies, to the internal organisation to be adopted (in terms of selection, appointment, dismissal, remuneration of the heads of the local internal audit functions), to the definition and annual assessment of the targets of the heads of the local internal audit functions, to reporting and the proposals to be included in the Audit Plan for presentation to the local AMSB for approval.
 In line with the Group Audit Policy, at least once a year, the Group Chief Audit Officer submits to the Board of Directors' approval the Audit Plan of the Parent, as an independent insurance and reinsurance company, and the Audit Plan at Group level, as the ultimate Italian holding company of a global organisation.
 Similarly, the heads of each local audit function submit their local audit plans for the approval of their respective AMSB.